Stories of Freedom and Justice

 Blog posts, podcasts, videos, and exhibition information related to the struggle for Civil Rights.

 February 11, 2013

-To commemorate the 150th anniversary of the Emancipation Proclamation, the Smithsonian’s National Museum of American History will be hosting the National Youth Summit on Abolition on February 11, 2013.
-Experts, scholars, and activists will join together with high school students from around the country and the world in a moderated panel discussion to reflect upon the abolition movement of the 19th century and explore its lessons for the movement to end modern-day slavery and human trafficking.
-The program will feature excerpts from the upcoming AMERICAN EXPERIENCE documentary The Abolitionists, which weaves together the stories of five of the abolition movement’s leading figures: Frederick Douglass, William Lloyd Garrison, Angelina Grimke, Harriet Beecher Stowe, and John Brown.
+To commemorate the 150th anniversary of the Emancipation Proclamation, the Smithsonian’s National Museum of American History hosted the National Youth Summit on Abolition on February 11, 2013.
+Experts, scholars, and activists joined together with high school students from around the country and the world in a moderated panel discussion to reflect upon the abolition movement of the 19th century and explore its lessons for the movement to end modern-day slavery and human trafficking.
+The program featured excerpts from the upcoming AMERICAN EXPERIENCE documentary The Abolitionists, which weaves together the stories of five of the abolition movement’s leading figures: Frederick Douglass, William Lloyd Garrison, Angelina Grimke, Harriet Beecher Stowe, and John Brown.

 This lesson plan uses documents from the exhibition to invite students to reflect on the following question: Scholars of the modern civil rights movement have debated the relative importance of grassroots organizing and so-called ‘charismatic leaders’ in the movement.
 Is the March on Washington evidence of the power of grassroots organizing or of charismatic leadership?
 The student worksheet includes documents, historical background, and writing supports, and the teacher guide provides suggested responses and a project summary.